For the latest information, resources, and guidance related to Coronavirus (COVID-19), visit:

 The transfer station will no longer accept bulky materials, construction debris, tires, propane tanks, waste oil, and white goods with refrigerant, or any electronic items.
 Click here for press release.

 Swap shop remains closed.

 State Parks and State Beaches: Open.
-Parking limited to 50% capacity
+NH State Parks COVID-19 Update Page

 Star Island / Isle of Shoals: Star Island will remained closed this summer.
 Click here for press release.